Gender Pay Gap Reporting

 Females

 We are committed to transparency and ensuring fairness for all employees.
-Where the data points to anomalies or shortcomings in our commitment to gender equality we will address the underlying issues.
+Where any data points to anomalies or shortcomings in our commitment to gender equality we will address the underlying issues.

 Signed, for and on behalf of Enva: